-9 The Medigap Plans certified that they would not use the Proposed Arrangement, and in particular the offer of a premium credit, as a vehicle to encourage inappropriate utilization of any item or service that may be furnished to Policyholders during an inpatient stay at a Network Hospital.
-Indeed, as payors that assume financial responsibility for certain expenses incurred by Policyholders, it generally would not be in their financial interest to do so.
-Moreover, the Medigap Plans represented that patients generally do not control whether they are admitted as an inpatient because this is a clinical decision.
+9 The Medigap Plan certified that it does not use the Arrangement, and in particular its offer of a premium credit, as a vehicle to encourage inappropriate utilization of any item or service that may be furnished to its Policyholders during an inpatient stay at a Network Hospital.
+Indeed, as a payor that assumes financial responsibility for certain expenses incurred by Policyholders, it generally is not in its financial interest to do so.
+Moreover, the Medigap Plan represented that patients generally do not control whether they are admitted as an inpatient because this is a clinical decision.